 In addition, due in part to the mission-critical nature of certain of the Company's applications, potential customers perceive a significant degree of risk in connection with adoption of the Company's neural network technology.
 As a result, customers have been cautious in making product acquisition decisions.
 In addition, the purchase of the Company's products involves a significant operational commitment on the part of end users, with the attendant delays frequently associated with customers' internal procedures to approve large capital expenditures and test and accept new technologies that affect key operations.
-For these and other reasons, the sales cycle associated with the purchase of the Company has little or no control.
+For these and other reasons, the sales cycle associated with the purchase of the Company's products is typically lengthy and subject to a number of significant risks, including customers' budgetary constraints and internal acceptance reviews, over which the Company has little or no control.
 Because of the lengthy sales cycle, if revenues forecasted from a specific customer for a particular quarter are not realized in that quarter, the Company likely would not be able to generate revenues from alternate sources in time to compensate for the shortfall.
 As a result, and due to the typical size of customers' orders, a lost or delayed sale could have a material adverse effect on the Company's quarterly operating results.